r-lyeh-archived/vision/README.md

 # vision
-own vision of my ideal company, if i just had the money.

-a few assorted premises and thoughts while coding for other (big) companies.
+a few assorted premises and thoughts while coding for other (big) companies. it is my own vision of an ideal company, if i just had the money.

 ## player dogmas
 - candy the eye (aesthetics)